 - Lightly spray the molds with coconut spray, or push with a flavorless vegetable oil.

 - Meanwhile, in a medium saucepan over medium-low heat, combine the heavy cream, 1/2 cup of sugar, and pinch of salt.

 - Scrape seeds from the vanilla pod into the pan, then add pod.

-- Simmer for aproximately 5 minutes, stirring frequently to dissolve the sugar.
+- Simmer for approximately 5 minutes, stirring frequently to dissolve the sugar.
 Reduce the heat and add the gelatin and buttermilk.

-- Remove from the heat and strain the mixture trough the mash sieve.
+- Remove from the heat and strain the mixture through the mesh sieve.
 Cool the custard until lukewarm.

 - Pour the mixture into small ramekins or other containers.